CrossRef/jats-crossref-xslt/README.md

 ## What is this?

 This repository contains an XSLT file that will translate [NISO NLM or JATS](http://jats.nlm.nih.gov/versions.html) to [CrossRef Deposit XML](http://help.crossref.org/deposit_schema).
-It is partially adapted from an XSLT file produced by [PEERJ] (https://github.com/PeerJ/crossref-validate).
+It is partially adapted from an XSLT file produced by [PEERJ](https://github.com/PeerJ/crossref-validate).
 The XSLT file is a prototype and is still under review, but we welcome comments.

 ## How do I use this?